taustation-fan/taustation-fan.github.io/README.md

 that means) *and* you have spent enough days in the current career rank, you are promoted.
 (If you fail enough tasks, you can also be demoted again).
-Also at midnight you receive your regular payments of bonds and credits, depending on your current career level.
+Also at midnight you receive your regular payments of bonds and credits, depending on your current career rank.

-The minimum number of career tasks increases exponentially: you can get promoted after 2 days in career level 1, after 4 days in level 2, 8 days in level 3 etc., all the way up to 128 days in level 7.
+The minimum number of career days per rank increases exponentially: you can get promoted after 2 days in career rank 1, after 4 days in rank 2, 8 days in rank 3 etc., all the way up to 128 days in rank 7.

 Career tasks use up 20% of the affected stat, and 5% focus.
 On success, you get a bonus in credits (between 3 and 320, depending on the difficulty